codeforpdx/codeofconduct/README.md

 codeofconduct
 =============

-#### Code for America's Code of Conduct
+Code for PDX is a Code for America Brigade
+Forked and Modified from [CFA Code of Conduct](https://github.com/codeforamerica/codeofconduct){:target="_blank"}

-The Code for America community expects that Code for America network activities, events, and digital forums:
+#### The Code for PDX community expects that network activities, events, and digital forums:

 1. Are a safe and respectful environment for all participants.
 2. Are a place where people are free to fully express their identities.